Lufthansa to place $10 billion plane order next month - sources

-Deutsche Lufthansa AG's (LHAG.DE) board of directors and supervisory board are expected to approve in mid-September an order for about 50 wide-body jets worth more than $10 billion at list prices, according to two people familiar with the matter.
+Deutsche Lufthansa AG's (LHAG.DE) board of directors and supervisory board are expected to approve in mid-September an order for about 50 wide-body jets worth more than $10 billion (6 billion pounds) at list prices, according to two people familiar with the matter.

 The German airline previously said it expected to place such an order in the second half of 2013.